swcarpentry/DEPRECATED-bc/novice/r/03-loops-R.md

 </code></pre></div>

 #### `for` or `apply`?

 A `for` loop is used to apply the same function calls to a collection of objects.
-R has a family of function, the `apply` family, which can be used in much the same way.
-You've already used one of the family, `apply` in lesson *01 Starting with data*.
+R has a family of functions, the `apply` family, which can be used in much the same way.
+You've already used one of the family, `apply` in the first [lesson](../01-starting-with-data.html).
 The `apply` family members include

  * `apply`  - apply over the margins of an array (e.g. the rows or columns of a matrix)